yycjs/node-up/slides.md

 ## Mongoskin

-* Wrapper on top of [node-mongodb-native](https://github.com/mongodb/node-mongodb-native)
+* Wrapper on top of [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) driver
 * Provides nicer syntax than the native client
-* Can do everything you can do in the MongoDB console client
+* Can do everything you can do in the MongoDB console

 		!javascript
 		var mongo = require('mongoskin');